-Part 2: Discussion
+Part 2: Discussion (approx. 5 minutes)

 Test takers have the same task sheet with a text to discuss with their partner(s).
 They should include their own opinions and ideas about the topic and include personal examples, possible problems and possible solutions.